-A. Except where proof is presented of non-profit status, sales tax will be charged for meeting rooms.
+A. Except where proof is presented of non-profit status, sales tax will be charged for the meeting rooms.

-B. Fees must be paid within a week of making the reservation.
-If the reservation is made within a week of the event, fees must be paid no later than 24 hours prior to the reserved time.
+B. Fees must be paid within 7 days of making the reservation or on the day the reservation is made.

 C. Fees are non-refundable.